dom-techwriter/belvo-js-sdk-dom/README.md

 After checking out the repo, run `npm install` to install dependencies.
 Then, run `npm test` to run the tests.

 To release a new version:
+- Create a new branch from master.
 - Use `npm version major|minor|patch` to bump a new version.
 - Create a new pull request for the new version.
 - Once the new version is merged in `master`, create a `tag` matching the new version.

 ### Linting
 Make sure to run `npm run lint`.
 Otherwise the build will break.

 ## Contributing